mariosotil/river-framework/README.md

 A full demo as an Eclipse project of a stand-alone Java program is [here](https://github.com/mariosotil/river-framework-demo).

+## Download

+You can download the binaries as Jar libraries from the [OpenNTF website](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases/5220A627A496850386257E660028C7AF).

 ## Maven

 To load the artifacts from Maven, you can add one of these dependencies to your pom.xml file: